 Desktop virtualization isn't right for every environment or every desktop, so let's review some of the places where it makes the most sense to virtualize.

 As business owners demand a lower total cost of ownership, better security, greater mobility and a more agile IT infrastructure, the traditional desktop model is showing its age.
-The No. 1 reason that
+The No. 1 reason that desktop virtualization projects fail is because IT professionals often launch these projects without identifying a clear business problem for which the technology is a solution.
+Fresh off the heels of success with server virtualization, systems administrators may believe that desktop virtualization is the next logical step in the enterprise IT lifecycle.

 Virtual desktop infrastructure (VDI) hasn't replaced traditional desktops and laptops in the way that server virtualization has replaced physical servers, but most industry observers acknowledge that desktop virtualization use cases will remain complementary to traditional desktop and laptop delivery and management technologies.
 Rarely does it make sense for an organization to virtualize 100% of its desktops in the data center.
 Instead, you should view desktop virtualization as just part of a larger IT strategy to provide the highest value to the business.